 The Center for EcoTechnology (CET) helps Rhode Island businesses and institutions divert wasted food and supports the growth of the service providers marketplace.
-CET builds awareness of the RI Food Waste Recycling Law and has partnered with Phood and seven colleges and universities on a pilot source reduction program in dining halls.
+CET builds awareness of the RI Food Waste Recycling Law and has partnered with service providers such as Phood to support their source reduction technologies in dining halls across the state.
 These efforts and others are in partnership with RIDEM, Rhode Island Department of Health, RIRRC, and the Director of Food Strategy to support the goals of Relish Rhody plan to reduce wasted food.

 CET provides direct assistance to businesses and service providers.
 On-site assistance includes technical advice to compost sites to help expand operations.
 Businesses get help to maximize the financial, environmental and social benefits of wasted food diversion programs, and training for staff to ensure successful program implementation.
 To learn more or to request assistance, contact CET today at 888-813-8552 or e-mail email@example.com.